Looking after Baby and Toddler Teeth

 Looking after Baby and Toddler Teeth- What’s the Advice on Visiting the Dentist?

-- It is important for parents to take their baby to visit the dentist as soon their first tooth comes through.
+- It’s important for parents to take their baby to visit the dentist as soon their first tooth comes through.
 All children should visit the dentist by their 1st Birthday (#DCby1)

 - Plan regular visits to the dentist and have a routine check up every 6 months

-- Use an age appropriate fluoride toothpaste and when children finish brushing their teeth they should spit and not rinse to ensure the fluoride is not washed off the teeth
+- Use an age appropriate fluoride toothpaste (see advice below), and when children finish brushing their teeth they should spit and not rinse to ensure the fluoride is not washed off their teeth.

-Top tips for encouraging children to brush their teeth
+Looking after Baby and Toddler Teeth- Top tips for encouraging children to brush their teeth:

-- Get children involved as much as possible so they feel they can take ownership and it will feel less forced
+- Get children involved as much as possible so they feel they can take ownership when brushing their teeth and it will helped to make it feel less forced

 - Start charts and stickers are a great way to make brushing teeth an enjoyable part of the daily routine.
 You can download our start chart here or encourage children to create their own one

 - Younger children may enjoy brushing their teeth along to a song.
-Here is one of our favourite tooth brushing songs that you can try at home.
+Check out YouTube for inspo!